box/box-python-sdk-gen/docs/folders.md

 [fields](#param-fields) query parameter to explicitly request any specific fields.

-This call will return synchronously.
-This holds true even when moving folders with a large a large number of items in all of its descendants.
-For very large folders, this means the call could take minutes or hours to return.
+If the user is moving folders with a large number of items in all of their descendants, the call will be run asynchronously.
+If the operation is not completed within 10 minutes, the user will receive a 200 OK response, and the operation will continue running.

 ## Delete folder